What is Soliqua and how is it used?

-Patients With Gastroparesis
+Patients with Gastroparesis

-Lixisenatide, one of the components of SOLIQUA 100/33, slows gastric emptying.
+Lixisenatide slows gastric emptying.
 Patients with preexisting gastroparesis were excluded from clinical trials of SOLIQUA 100/33.
 SOLIQUA 100/33 is not recommended in patients with severe gastroparesis.

 During clinical studies, doses up to 30 mcg of lixisenatide twice daily (3 times the daily recommended dose) were administered to type 2 diabetic patients in a 13-week study.
 An increased incidence of gastrointestinal disorders was observed.

 In case of overdose, appropriate supportive treatment should be initiated according to the patient’s clinical signs and symptoms and the SOLIQUA 100/33 dose should be reduced to the prescribed dose.

 SOLIQUA 100/33 is contraindicated:

 - During episodes of hypoglycemia [see WARNINGS AND PRECAUTIONS].

 - In patients with serious hypersensitivity to insulin glargine, lixisenatide, or any of the excipients in SOLIQUA 100/33.
 Hypersensitivity reactions including anaphylaxis have occurred with both lixisenatide and insulin glargine [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].